The first of our 4-part watchalong of the fantasy epic Yona of the Dawn with Caitlin, Peter, and special guest Gabriella!

 CAITLIN: You can tell because you can’t see his eyes and all blind characters are prophets.
 Just like Jared.

 GABRIELLA: [crosstalk] I suspect—is oracle guy gonna be a boyfriend?
 I wasn’t paying attention to the opening.

-PETER: if I were gonna make a prediction, I’d say yes, he is a boyfriend two.
+PETER: If I were gonna make a prediction, I’d say yes, he is a boyfriend too.

 GABRIELLA: The opening is pretty good too.
-It’s, kind of not super original but I like the sort of epic storytelling, let’s list all the boyfriends we’re gonna get with action scenes.
+It’s not super original but I like the sort of epic storytelling, “let’s list all the boyfriends we’re gonna get with action scenes.”